orycho/Intro/README.md

 * Dictionary lookup uses the [] operator which returns a maybe variant on lookup: <pre>d["a"]</pre> Can also be used for assignment
 <pre>d["x"]<-6;</pre>
-* Elements can be removed from dictionaries using the "\\" operator (backslash), it can be chained since the operator returns the dictionary (which has ben modified): <pre>d\\"a"\\"b"</pre>
+* Elements can be removed from dictionaries using the "\\" operator (backslash), it can be chained since the operator returns the dictionary (which has been modified): <pre>d\\"a"\\"b"</pre>
 * lists and dictionaries may also have one expression for element or key-value pair, followed by a pipe symbol | and a generator statement.
 See below
-* Records contain an arbitrar number of fields, which are labeled by an identifier.
+* Records contain an arbitrary number of fields, which are labeled by an identifier.
 Fields may have distinct types.
 The records consists of square brackets with semicolon terminated field assignments identifier <- Expression; e.g.
 <pre>[ x<-1; y<-2; active<-false; name<-"foobar";]</pre>
 * Record elements can be accessed by label with the . operator